sei-eternity/lesson-w08d02-react-state/08-quiz-time.md

 5. All of the above.

 ```
-- All of the above.
+- All of the above. (not sure about no.1)
 ```

 <br><br>